rolandzwaga/eligius/README.md

-# chrono-trigger
+# chrono-trigger-js
-An engine that allows arbitrary functionality to be triggered according to a given timeline
+An engine that allows arbitrary functionality to be triggered according to a given timeline.
+All of this powered by a json based configuration file.